percona/pmm-doc/docs/details/commands/pmm-agent.md

 debug: false
 trace: false
 ````
-As you can see above behavior for --paths-base were same, but we overrided paths for all exporters by --paths-exporter_base flag.
+As you can see above behavior for --paths-base was the same, but paths for all exporters were overwritten by --paths-exporter_base flag.

 **Summary:**
 Flag --paths-base will set path for all exporters and tools, but each one can be overrided by specific flag (like --paths-mongodb_exporter, --paths-pt-mysql-summary etc).